Personal Banker Resume Examples and Templates for 2023

 A personal banker with entry-level experience specializing in retail banking, customer service, relationship building, and account management.
 A strong history of interfacing with a diverse customer base to recommend appropriate banking products and drive customer success.

-• Interface with 50+ banking customers per week, manage accounts, identify business opportunities, and upsell retail banking products based on customer needs
+• Interface with over 50 banking customers per week, manage accounts, identify business opportunities, and upsell retail banking products based on customer needs

-• Exceed sales quotas by 120% for FY2021 by utilizing consultative selling techniques and building long-term client relationships
+• Exceed sales quotas by 120% for fiscal year 2021 by utilizing consultative selling techniques and building long-term client relationships

 • Support new customers in opening checking and saving accounts and applying for mortgage loans, including reviewing client financial documentation and transactions